-I cannot even imagine the train of thought that lead to the naming of this product, but it probably went along the same lines as when a startup I was for was trying to come up with a name for the company.
+I cannot even imagine the train of thought that lead to the naming of this product, but it probably went along the same lines as when a startup I was working for was trying to come up with a name for the company.
 Each of us bandied about a number of options, none of which were unanimously accepted until I threw out a name on a whim.
 It was the kind of name I had not expected anyone to take seriously, but it was the only one approved of by everyone else.
 And thusly, we were named.
 True story.

 Disclaimer: This product was provided for review by Apikali, however the opinions expressed here are my own.